Genusbiz/docs/developers/defining-an-app-model/data/object-class-diagram.md

 ## Add, Rearrange, Delete and Rename Pages <a name="add-rearrange-delete-and-rename-pages"/>

 Pages gives you the opportunity to divide your object model into smaller, manageable subsets.
 By default, an empty diagram contains a single page named **Master**.
-The Master page contains all Object Classes and drafts defined in your Directory.
+The Master page contains all Object Classes and drafts defined in your app model.

 **Add a New Page**